Second Home Mortgage | Requirements & Guide 2025

 You can buy a primary residence with just 3% down in many cases.
 But it takes a 10% down to buy a vacation home — and that’s if the rest of your application is very strong (high credit score, low debts, and so on).

-If you don’t have a lot of cash on hand, you may be able to borrow your down payment.
-You could do this using a cash-out refinance on your primary home or, alternatively, a home equity line of credit or HELOC.
+If you don’t have a lot of cash on hand, you may be able to borrow your down payment using a cash-out refinance on your primary home or, alternatively, a home equity line of credit or HELOC.

 5. Cash reserves needed for a vacation home purchase

-When you buy a vacation property, you’ll probably need some cash reserves.
-Reserves are extra savings in the bank; funds you could use to pay your mortgage if you experienced a short-term interruption in income.
+When you buy a vacation property, you’ll likely need cash reserves, which are extra savings that could cover your mortgage payments in case of a short-term income disruption.

 Check your cash-back loan options.
 Start here

-One month of reserves is equal to the amount of money it would take to make one monthly payment on both your primary residence and future second home.
-You’ll need at least two months of reserves if you’re a well-qualified wage earner, and at least six months of reserves if you’re self-employed or have any weak points in your finances.
+One month of reserves is equal to the amount needed to make one monthly payment on both your primary residence and future second home.
+You’ll need at least two months of reserves if you’re a well-qualified wage earner and at least six months if you’re self-employed or have weaker financials.

-If you have at least 12 months of cash reserves, you may be able to get away with a slightly lower credit score or higher debt-to-income ratio on your second home mortgage application.
+Having 12 months of cash reserves may help you qualify for a second home mortgage with a slightly lower credit score or higher debt-to-income ratio on your second home mortgage application.

 6. Credit score needed to buy a second home